NCEAS/metacatui/README.md

 MetacatUI is a client-side web interface for querying Metacat servers and other servers that implement the DataONE REST API.
 Currently, it is used as the basis for the [KNB Data Repository](http://knb.ecoinformatics.org).

-* Contributors: Matthew Jones, Chris Jones, Ben Leinfelder
+* Contributors: Matthew Jones, Chris Jones, Ben Leinfelder, Lauren Walker
 * Developed at: [National Center for Ecological Analysis and Synthesis](http://www.nceas.ucsb.edu/ecoinfo)
 * Bug reports: http://projects.ecoinformatics.org/metacatui
 * Discussion list: metacat-dev@ecoinformatics.org